algorand/go-algorand/scripts/release/mule/README.md

         CHANNEL=dev VERSION=2.1.86615 mule -f package-sign.yaml package-sign

 1. Download packages from staging and sign.
+Again, the script will know to download from S3 because the `S3_SOURCE` has been set.
 This will download the packages to the usual place, i.e., `./go-algorand/tmp/node_pkgs/$OS_TYPE/$ARCH_TYPE/`.

         CHANNEL=beta S3_SOURCE=the-staging-area VERSION=2.1.6 mule -f package-sign.yaml package-sign

 ### Deploying

-1. Packages will be automatically downloaded from staging.
+1. The new rpm packages will be downloaded from staging if the `S3_SOURCE` variable is set.
 Each package will then be pushed to `s3:algorand-releases:`.

-        VERSION=2.1.6 mule -f package-deploy.yaml package-deploy
+        S3_SOURCE=the-staging-area VERSION=2.1.6 mule -f package-deploy.yaml package-deploy-rpm

 1. Packages are not downloaded from staging but rather are copied from the location on the local filesystem specified by `PACKAGES_DIR` in the `mule` yaml file.
 Each package will then be pushed to `s3:algorand-releases:`.

-        PACKAGES_DIR=/packages_location/foo VERSION=2.1.86615 mule -f package-deploy.yaml package-deploy
+        PACKAGES_DIR=/packages_location/foo VERSION=2.1.86615 mule -f package-deploy.yaml package-deploy-rpm

 1. `NO_DEPLOY` is set to `true`.
 Instead of automatically pushing to `s3:algorand-releases:`, this will copy the `rpmrepo` directory that was created in the container to the `WORKDIR` in the host environment (the `WORKDIR` is set in the `mule` yaml file).

     This is handy when testing a deployment and not yet ready to deploy.

-        NO_DEPLOY=true VERSION=2.1.6 mule -f package-deploy.yaml package-deploy
+        NO_DEPLOY=true S3_SOURCE=the-staging-area VERSION=2.1.6 mule -f package-deploy.yaml package-deploy-rpm

 # Manual Deploy